emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 How:
 - as previously, create a new column with custom 'bins' which are ranges to categorise the age variable
+- as age is numeric we can use a range when defining the variables
 > DAX: **Age Bins = SWITCH ( TRUE(), data[RIDAGEYR] >= 0 && data[RIDAGEYR] < 5, "0-5", ...**

-- create a new table with the order of the bins as before and create a relationship between the 2 tables
+- create a new query with the order of the bins and create a relationship between the 2 queries (as before)
 - create visual
   - X-axis - age order[age order], Y-axis - count of data[Age Bins], Legend - data[Age Bins]

-### Cards - Mean, Median, Interquartile Range of Ages
+### CARDS - MEAN< MEDIAN< INTERQUARTILE RANGE OF AGES
 - Made using measures with DAX
 > Mean Age = AVERAGE(data[RIDAGEYR])

 > Median Age = MEDIAN(data[RIDAGEYR])